 Nepal has a long tradition of impeccably handcrafted products involving knowledge and skills that have been handed down for generations.
 By applying them to modern products aimed at a global market, we contribute to Nepal’s export, aiming for a positive impact on the country’s economic future.

-In Nepal, we produce handspun and handwoven yak and cashmere products in local workshops in Kathmandu, as well as machine-knitted cashmere/linen products in the Biratnagar region.
+In Nepal, we produce handspun and handwoven yak and cashmere products in local workshops in Kathmandu, as well as machine-knitted cashmere/linen products produced at a certified and modern factory in the Biratnagar region.

 Where other international companies often turn to more developed and production-skilled countries, we have chosen to manufacture our woven and knitted cashmere and yak products in Nepal.
 Rather than create a charity, we have developed local business relations based on a mutual understanding, trust and responsibility.